 Global warming could be harder on marine life than people.
 Curbing the trend will require some more advancements still.
-Geoengineering will be something that will be required in the future if humans are to maintain a harmonious existance.
+Geoengineering will be something that will be required in the future if humans are to maintain a harmonious existence.

 Some ideas sofar

-- nuclear powered Underwater Icecube Maker in the artic or perhaps a giant space laser, to make giant iceburgs that grow underwater from the top down in a gradual underwater growing process(added salt would be a benifit for retaining more cold like a capacitor).
+- Nuclear powered Underwater Icecube Maker in the artic or perhaps a giant space laser, to make giant iceburgs that grow underwater from the top down in a gradual underwater growing process(added salt would be a benifit for retaining more cold like a capacitor).

-- nuclear powered pykrete iceships that cool the water. https://en.wikipedia.org/wiki/Pykrete maybe fill them with fish safe woodchips with white coating.
+- Nuclear powered pykrete iceships that cool the water. https://en.wikipedia.org/wiki/Pykrete maybe fill them with fish safe woodchips with white coating.

-- solar hotair / hotwater setups in sunny areas like the sunbelt.
+- Solar hotair / hotwater setups in sunny areas like the sunbelt.

 - http://matteranenergy.us/ solar collector based air conditioner

-- super conducting wind turbines.
+- Super conducting wind turbines.

-- engineered atmosphere processing to remove carbon/methane faster(maybe added gasses with stimulation or accelerated tree planting/engineering/biotech.
+- Engineered atmosphere processing to remove carbon/methane faster(maybe added gasses with stimulation or accelerated tree planting/engineering/biotech.

-- helium extraction from natural gas for supercooling/transportation applications. its very expensive and worthwhile but wasted alot of the time
+- Helium extraction from natural gas for supercooling/transportation applications. its very expensive and worthwhile but wasted alot of the time